gvwilson/thirdbit/fiction/iffy/index.md

 Sandrine froze for a moment with the pulley in her hands before climbing the ladder.
 Private Leung gave no sign of having noticed.
-"What's a Bharati?" she asked as she began looping wire around the rafter.
+"What's Bharati?" she asked as she began looping wire around the rafter.

 The soldier shrugged his host's shoulders again.
 "Some place further up the coast.